gardener/gardener/hack/api-reference/garden.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enabled is true if the Shoot&rsquo;s desired state is hibernated, false otherwise.</p>
+<p>Enabled specifies whether the Shoot needs to be hibernated or not.
+If it is true, the Shoot&rsquo;s desired state is to be hibernated.
+If it is false or nil, the Shoot&rsquo;s desired state is to be awaken.</p>
 </td>
 </tr>
 <tr>